Quasi-Experimental Shift-Share Research Designs: Introduction

-We use this equivalence result to derive two conditions sufficient for such ``shock orthogonality.''
-First, we assume shocks are as-good-as-randomly assigned, as if arising from a natural experiment.
-This is enough for the SSIV exclusion restriction to hold on average across shock realizations.
-Second, we assume that a shock-level law of large numbers applies: that the instrument incorporates many sufficiently independent shocks, each with sufficiently small average exposure.
+We use these equivalence results to derive two conditions sufficient for SSIV consistency.
+First, we assume shocks are as-good-as-randomly assigned as if arising from a natural experiment.
+This is enough for the shift-share instrument to be valid: i.e. for the shocks to be uncorrelated with the relevant unobservables in expectation.
+Second, we assume that a shock-level law of large numbers applies\textemdash that the instrument incorporates many sufficiently independent shocks, each with sufficiently small average exposure.
 Instrument relevance further holds when individual units are mostly exposed to only a small number of shocks, provided those shocks affect treatment.
-While novel for SSIV, our two quasi-experimental conditions are similar to ones imposed in other settings where the underlying shocks are directly used as instruments, bringing SSIV to familiar econometric territory.\footnote{For example, \textcite{AADHP2016} study the impact of import competition from China on U.S. industry employment using industry (i.e. shock-level) regressions with shocks constructed similarly to those underlying the regional shift-share instrument used in \textcite{AutorDorn2001}.
-Our framework shows that both studies can rely on similar econometric assumptions, even though the economic interpretations of the estimates may be different.} We illustrate these ideas in an idealized example, in which a local labor supply elasticity is estimated with a shift-share instrument constructed from quasi-random output subsidy shocks to different industries.
-We highlight that the SSIV coefficient retains its local labor market interpretation, while being identified by exogenous industry-level variation.
+Our two quasi-experimental conditions are similar to ones imposed in other settings where the underlying shocks are directly used as instruments, bringing SSIV to familiar econometric territory.\footnote{For example, \textcite{AADHP2016} study the impact of import competition from China on U.S. industry employment using industry (i.e. shock-level) regressions with shocks constructed similarly to those underlying the regional shift-share instrument used in \textcite{AutorDorn2001}.
+Our framework shows that both studies can rely on similar econometric assumptions, though the economic interpretations of the estimates differ.}